yousefelassal/quote-cron/README.md

 > Love is never lost.
 If not reciprocated, it will flow back and soften and purify the heart.

 > Gratitude makes sense of our past, brings peace for today, and creates a vision for tomorrow.

+> History will be kind to me for I intend to write it.